Top 10 Relationship Questions to Ask My Partner

 There are issues in every relationship that never seem to get addressed.
 These issues linger in the form of questions that play in our heads.
 We want to know the answers, we need answers, and we feel that we are entitled to answers.
 But we dare not ask the questions.

 Is it that we are afraid of the truth?
-Or are we afraid of the argument that will ensue?
+Are we afraid of the argument that will ensue?
 Or maybe we are just not up for the conflict.
+Or worse, we just don't know how to communicate effectively.

 These "unasked" questions lead to unresolved issues in a relationship or marriage.
 The reason the issues recur is that the couple avoids confronting what's really going on.
 Avoidance prevents them from doing the difficult work that needs to be done in order to heal and move forward.